rajansaini691/marketpredictor/README.md

 # Market Predictor
 This will allow you to predict a market's positioning at various moments in time.

-## Example
+## Usage
 Move the slider at the bottom to change the market's positioning.
+You can also update locations of products as well.
 ![](./screenshot.png)

+## Dependencies
+This list may grow longer as more features are added.
+Here is a list of things to `pip install`.

+ * `matplotlib`
+ * `numpy`
+ * `tkinter` (I think this comes pre-installed already)
+ * `pypubsub`

+Command: `pip install matplotlib numpy pypubsub`

 ## Installation
 ### Windows